ArkScript-lang/website/content/docs/reference/testing_arkscript.md

 - **ParserSuite** tests the parser, along with parsing specific errors
   - **failure** for the parsing failures
   - **success** for the successful parsing, output is the pretty printed AST
+- **RosettaSuite** tests the Rosetta Code solutions submitted for ArkScript
+- **TypeCheckerSuite** tests the runtime typechecker and how it reports errors

 ### Coverage reports

-It is **recommended** to add `-DARK_COVERAGE=On` to generate coverage reports, this way you can check if your feature has sufficient test coverage instead of waiting on the CI.
+It is *recommended* to add `-DARK_COVERAGE=On` to generate coverage reports, this way you can check if your feature has sufficient test coverage instead of waiting on the CI.

 Generate coverage reports with `cmake --build build --target coverage`, it will generate HTML files under `build/coverage/` (main file is `index.html`).